tbrunsch/Hippodamus/README.md

 ## Stopping Tasks

 It is not possible to stop individual tasks manually.
-Since all tasks are part of a super task that is meant to be processed parallely by the coordinator, stopping some tasks but not all does not make sense.
+Since all tasks are part of a supertask that is meant to be processed parallely by the coordinator, stopping some tasks but not all does not make sense.
 You can only stop the whole coordinator (see Section [Stopping Coordinators](#stopping-coordinators)), which internally stops all tasks individually.
 If a task is stopped and it has not yet been executed, then it will never be executed at all.
 If a task is executing when it is requested to stop, then the interrupt flag of the thread that executes the task is set.
 It is the task's responsibility to check the interrupted flag by, e.g., calling  `Thread.isInterrupted()` or `Thread.interrupted()`.

 ## Stopping Coordinators

 Currently there are three ways to stop a coordinator:

-- Manually by calling `ExecutionCoordinator.stop()`,
+- manually by calling `ExecutionCoordinator.stop()`,
-- Automatically by the `ExecutionCoordinator` as a reaction to an exception, and
+- automatically by the `ExecutionCoordinator` as a reaction to an exception, and
-- Automatically by the `AggregationCoordinator` as a consequence of short circuit evaluation.
+- automatically by the `AggregationCoordinator` as a consequence of short circuit evaluation.

 # Task Listeners